nicklockwood/ShapeScript/Help/glossary.md

-Symbol               | A named constant value or function Texture              | An image map to be wrapped around a mesh Transform            | A combined translation, rotation and scale Translation          | A relative or absolute position in 3D space Tuple                | A list of values that can be accessed with .first, .second, etc.
+Symbol               | A named constant value or function Texture              | An image map to be wrapped around a mesh Transform            | A combined translation, rotation and scale Translation          | A relative or absolute position or offset in 3D space Tuple                | A list of values that can be accessed with .first, .second, etc.
 Vector               | A position, direction or distance in 3D space